Iury-Amorim/Trajectory/README.md

 # Trajectory: Controller   performance   analysis

-This repository brings the analysis and results of trajectory tracking for the linear controllers PD and GPC, as well as the addition of the non-linear feedforward portion based on a fuzzy controller.
+This repository brings the analysis and results of trajectory tracking for the linear controllers PD and GPC, as well as the addition of the non-linear feedback portion based on a fuzzy compesator.
 For this, the integration of two free software was used: GNU Octave and CoppeliaSim from Coppelia Robotics.